Tablets and e-book Readers

 I still find the operating system confusing after several months and often find I am back at some point I looked at a week before, when really I just wanted to continue emailing.

 Having to charge it frequently is a nuisance.
 Having to keep an eye on the battery level.
-The average PC USB connection is not man enough for the job (wrong voltage?) so you have to use a mains connection.
+The average PC USB connection is not man enough to charge it (wrong voltage?) so you have to use a mains connection.

 Having to go through the synchronisation process with the same, short cable.
 I have rarely bothered, although synchronising has advantages.
 But beware of synchronising a folder you have changed on the PC.
 It is easy to wipe out music, pictures etc on all you Apple gadgets.

 Photo manipulation, so far, has been a pain.
-I still have not manage to attach multiple photos to an email.
 Oh for a Picasa equivalent!

 When replying to mail I like to clear the writer's mail.
 This can only be done with difficulty.
 You can backspace/delete it.
-After a couple of letters it then deletes whole words
+After a couple of letters it then deletes whole words.
+The best way is the Tap, Select all, then press the space bar or enter key.
+Or you can tap Copy or Select and drag over the section your want to delete or copy.

 E-book Readers are the portable devices that have the capacity to contain hundreds of books which can be found on line.
 Many of these are out of copyright and many are free.
 You can download several books to a reader and take it with you.